ivov/eslint-plugin-n8n-nodes-base/docs/rules/community-package-json-description-still-default.md

 # community-package-json-description-still-default

-The `description` value in the `package.json` of a community package must be different from the default value ``or a user-defined default value with`description`.
+The `description` value in the `package.json` of a community package must be different from the default value `''` (empty string) or a user-defined default.

 📋 This rule is part of the `plugin:n8n-nodes-base/community` config.